Key takeaways:

 Reading glasses

-Surveys show that approximately 1 in 5 adults was living with a mental illness in 2022.
+Surveys show that about 1 in 5 adults was living with a mental illness in 2022.
 If your insurance doesn’t cover your mental health expenses, you may be able to use FSA funds to cover the following 10 expenses:

 Behavioral health modification